Nonnucleoside reverse transcriptase inhibitor

 | Use in Initial vs Subsequent Therapy|

-Adult and adolescent treatment guidelines of the U.S. Department of Health and Human Services designate the combination of efavirenz with tenofovir + emtricitabine as a "preferred" regimen for initial antiretroviral therapy and the combination of efavirenz with abacavir + lamivudine as an "alternative" regimen.
+Adult and adolescent treatment guidelines of the U.S. Department of Health and Human Services designate the combination of efavirenz with tenofovir + emtricitabine as an "alternative" regimen option for initial antiretroviral therapy and the combination of efavirenz with abacavir + lamivudine as an "other" regimen.

 Numerous studies demonstrate the effectiveness of efavirenz in initial therapy.